 'Tis the season to shop, celebrate and network.
 Many of you -- whether you are in a job or are looking for a job -- will find yourself networking with people in different industries and with different careers.

-Networking comes in many forms: from conversation at a basketball game, to coffee and lunch meetings, holiday parties or conference events.
-There is a misperception that networking is easier for some people (i.e. “extroverts") and that other people have learned how to be more social and able to make great contacts with strangers.
+Networking comes in many forms: from conversations at a basketball game, to coffee and lunch meetings, holiday parties or conference events.
+There is a misperception that networking is easier for some people (i.e., "extroverts") and that other people have learned how to be more social and make great contacts with strangers.

 Here are 10 tips to get the most from your holiday networking: